 Campus Financial Aid

-Financial aid is offered to students, disabled or not, who may qualify by showing that their income, resources, and in some cases, parents’ income and resources, are not adequate to meet the cost of the student’s education.
+Financial aid is offered to students, with and without disabilities, who may qualify by showing that their income, resources, and in some cases, parents’ income and resources, are not adequate to meet the cost of the student’s education.

 The situations listed below can result in inadequate financial aid awards without DSP’s help.
 At your request, DSP can work with the Financial Aid Office to protect or enhance your award: